JFK Medical Center (Edison, New Jersey)

-John F. Kennedy Medical Center (JFKMC), an affiliate of Hackensack Meridian Health (HMH), is a 499-bed full-service, acute care hospital, and the home of the JFK Johnson Rehabilitative Institute.
-It's affiliated with Hackensack Meridian School of Medicine at Seton Hall University and Robert Wood Johnson Medical School, and is located in Edison, New Jersey.
-In 2021 it announced an affiliation with the St. Joseph’s Wayne Medical Center, also in New Jersey.
+John F. Kennedy University Medical Center (JFKMC), an affiliate of Hackensack Meridian Health (HMH), is a 499-bed full-service, acute care hospital, and the home of the JFK Johnson Rehabilitative Institute.
+It is affiliated with Hackensack Meridian School of Medicine and Robert Wood Johnson Medical School, and is located in Edison, New Jersey.
+In 2021 it announced an affiliation with the St. Joseph's Wayne Medical Center, also in New Jersey.

 About

 JFKMC accommodates more than 20,000 admissions, 3,000 births and 60,000 emergency department visits on a yearly basis.
 The medical center features a complete array of services, including general surgery, emergency medicine, psychiatry, orthopedics, maternity and pediatric care.

 Institutes

 It is home to the JFK New Jersey Neuroscience Institute, the JFK Stroke and Neurovascular Center, the JFK Johnson Rehabilitation Institute, the JFK Haven Hospice, the JFK Imaging Center, and the Center for Wound Healing.
 It also has a Level II Special Care Nursery staffed by Onsite Neonatal Partners to treat premature and otherwise ill newborns.

 JFKMC's Johnson Rehabilitation Institute (JRI) was ranked as one of the best hospitals in the nation for 2013–14 for rehabilitation by U.S. News & World Report.
 In 2021 that survey ranked JFK Johnson Rehabilitation Institute at #30 nationally.

 JFKMC's Stroke and Neurovascular Center (SNC) is designated as a Comprehensive Stroke Center by the New Jersey Department of Health and Senior Services.
 It was established (2009) and led (as of 2021) by Dr. Jawad F. Kirmani, SNC has an advanced research program with capabilities of clinical, basic and translational research.
 SNC received the highest level of designation of Comprehensive Stroke Center by the Joint Commission and was the first Joint Commission-designated Comprehensive Stroke Center in the Tristate (New Jersey/New York/Connecticut) area (2012).
 It has the only teaching program in New Jersey offering an advanced comprehensive combined fellowship in Vascular Neurology, Neurocritical Care and Endovascular Surgical Neuroradiology.